teuben/teunix/docs/astronomy-on-ubuntu.md

 you can get away without emacs if that's not your editor of choice.
 The others are often needed when you work with astronomical software.

-The beta release did not add compilers.... try this:
+The new release does not add a lot for system development (compilers etc.), so do this

-      sudo apt install build-essential but also
-      sudo apt install gfortran cmake
+      sudo apt install build-essential gfortran cmake -y

-since somehow those are not essential anymore.
 You might have your own essentials too.
 Let me know!

 NOTE: Comes with gcc 11.2.
 Could also suggest to install clang (which covers C/C+)